Key info

 - show your current Tasmanian address

-- be the originals (not photocopies or certified copies)
+- be the originals (not photocopies, certified copies or laminated)

 - be in English or provided with an English translation from an accredited translator.